pass-the-salt/2022/practical.md

 <img src="/img/practical/capteur-co2.jpeg" height="204" width="153"  alt="CO2 detector">

-**Pauses:** they will take place at the back exit (read: outside) of the building to be in an open space and not in a room.
+**Pauses:** they will take place at the back entrance of the building, but outside, to be in an open space and not in a room.

-**Social event:** we will have access to a terrace in order to be able to get fresh air and not stay during all the evening inside the building.
+**Social event:** we will be have an access to a terrace.
+So, we will be able to get fresh air and not to stay inside the building during all the evening.